rpietro/planout_edx/planout_edx.md

 http://cran.us.r-project.org/web/views/ClinicalTrials.html
 http://cran.us.r-project.org/web/views/ExperimentalDesign.html
 http://cran.us.r-project.org/web/views/ReproducibleResearch.html
+http://nbviewer.ipython.org/gist/z-m-k/4484816/ipyD3sample.ipynb

  -->
-http://nbviewer.ipython.org/gist/z-m-k/4484816/ipyD3sample.ipynb

 ## Discussion

 To the best of our knowledge, this is the first description of the integration between a comprehensive randomization system and a modular learning management system.
-Our system allows for the incorporation of randomized experiments into the daily practice of online courses.
+Our system allows for the incorporation of a wide range of randomized experiments into the daily practice of online courses.
 Of special interest, this system can be used with both hundreds of thousands of learners such as in a Massive Open Online Course (MOOC) or personalized courses set for a single person.
 In addition, the randomization is based on a series of scripts, thus allowing for extreme flexibility in terms of the types of trials designs that can be deployed.

 * randomization in education